SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 By default in HTML, form elements maintain their state by themselves, updating it on user input.

-In React however, we handle data inside the component:
+In React, however, we handle data inside the component:

 - The values of input elements are stored within the state
-- We use custom handlers for change or submit events
+- We use custom handlers to change or submit events
   - The `setState()` function is called in the event of state change
   - Using a custom function, we handle the form submission